 An RCA connection is also available on all cable boxes.

 You can easily sport the three RCA ports.
 They are colored yellow, white, and red.

 Yellow is for video, while the red and white ports are for audio (right and left stereo)

 With an RCA connection, you’ll not get the picture quality of a native HDMI connection.
 But then you’ll get a watchable standard definition 480i for NTSC and 576i for PAL.

 Go with a composite video connection if picture quality isn’t an issue for you.
-Also, try to get a set of good quality RCA cables to get a better video quality.
+Also, try to get a set of good-quality RCA cables for better video quality.

 Read more about RCA (Composite) Video.